 In 2020/21 Rovsing, Jyske Bank and EKF agreed on an additional credit facility where one specific project (FLEX EPS SCOE) with the customer Thales Alenia Space in the UK is funded with a guarantee backed-up by EKF.
+This project has been delivered during 2021/22 and the credit has been repaid in full.

 Under the current rules for listed companies, Rovsing may issue new shares for up to 20% of the Company's existing share capital within a financial year.
 Within this framework, the size of a potential capital increase will be assessed relative to the immediate liquidity requirement, the capital aspects of the Company's strategy and investor appetite for buying Rovsing shares.

 Should Rovsing carry out a capital increase, the contributed capital would be expected to be used partly for investing in commercial initiatives aimed at consolidating the Company's growth and competitiveness and as a general liquidity buffer.
 Reference is made to the section on the Company's risk factors on page 19, which describes risk associated with the Company's liquidity.